1. Jesus is Lord

 Baptists believe that Jesus Christ, being eternally God, only begotten Son and the visible expression of the invisible God, effectively procured salvation for all creation through his death, burial and resurrection.
-Basic to Baptists is a conviction that Christian life begins, continues and ends as a personal experience with God revealed in Jesus Christ through the witness of the Holy Spirit.
+He is the one assigned by God the Father to rule with authority over all of creation.
 Every area of the believer’s life and the life of the church is to be subject to the Lord.

 Baptists believe that God communicates his will through the inspired Word of God.
 For Baptists, the Bible is the final authority in matters of faith and practice.
 It is to be interpreted responsibly under the guidance of God’s Holy Spirit within the community of faith.

 The Bible affirms the value of each person as having been created in the image of God, and also declares each person morally responsible for his/her own nature and behaviour.
 Baptists believe that inherent in the worth of each person is also the right and competency of each individual personally to deal directly with God through Jesus Christ.
-In essence, each person, by faith, becomes his/her own priest before God; hence, the cherished term priesthood of all believers.
-This implies that all believers share as equals in Christ’s Body, the church, and in turn, have a priestly role toward each other.
-Baptists believe that everyone that attends a Baptist church has a role to play and can use their God-given skills and talents for the good of the church and the community.
-These gifts include teaching, evangelism, social action, pastoral care, prayer, healing, taking part in worship, administration or hospitality.
-A further extension of this principle means that Baptists believe that no group or individual has any right to compel others to believe or worship as they do.
-Baptists ideally are champions of the cause of religious liberty.
+This principle also suggests our responsibility to serve other believers in intercession and nurture: we are priests to each other.
+Baptists believe that no group or individual has any right to compel others—forcefully or politically—to believe or worship as they do.
+Rather, Baptists have historically been champions of religious liberty.

 Download This We Believe (A Baptist Study Guide)